 Northeast Utilities (NU) uses Yankee ingenuity, power, and gas to keep customers happy.
-The largest utility in New England, NU operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire and serves more than 3.5 million electric and gas customers.
-It has 4,500 miles of power transmission lines, 72,000 miles electric distribution lines and 6,000 miles of gas distribution lines.
+The largest utility in New England, NU operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire and serves more than 3.6 million electric and gas customers.
+It has 3,870 miles of power transmission lines, 52,022 miles electric distribution lines and 6,400 miles of gas distribution lines.
 Subsidiaries include Connecticut Light and Power, Public Service Company of New Hampshire, and Western Massachusetts Electric.
-NU's Yankee Gas supplies natural gas to 200,000 customers in Connecticut.
-In 2012 NU bought regional rival NSTAR (with 1.1 million power and 300,000 gas customers) for $4.2 billion.
+NU's Yankee Gas supplies natural gas to 218,000 customers in 71 cities and towns in Connecticut.

 The company operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire.